PalouseDH/symposium/outlines/day-1.md

 Trevor Bond and Erin Stoddart will be providing us with some material to scan and describe.
 Each will give a brief overview of the items and on their work generally.

 ### Scanning

 - Hardware
 - Standards
     - Leave the TIFF alone
     - [Archival Formats](https://orbiscascadeccd.github.io/digprezsteps/formats.html)

 ### Image Processing

 - Photoshop (free alternative [GIMP](https://www.gimp.org/))
-- [ImageMagick](https://www.imagemagick.org/) to create access JPEG and thumbs.
+- [ImageMagick](https://www.imagemagick.org/) to create access JPEG and thumbs: see [ImageMagick activity](notes/imagemagick.md).
-- batch processes are your friend
+- batch processes are your friend!

 ### Metadata

 - standards - [Dublin Core - Original 15](https://en.wikipedia.org/wiki/Dublin_Core#Dublin_Core_Metadata_Element_Set)
     - [Something I worked on a long time ago](http://jennriley.com/metadatamap/seeingstandards.pdf)
 - controlled vocabularies